 - 1.1 Follow procedure for receipt of a referral from critical care areas SOP3781.
-Complete the Donor Path assessment pathway for referral of any age as per SOP5003. - 1.2 Ensure that information collected during notification / referral includes all relevant required information.
-Ensure that you have access to Donor Path and FRM5510 - 1.3 All infants > 37 weeks corrected gestational age (CGA) /post term should be considered for organ donation. - 1.4 Less than 2 years of age complete FRM5510 in all cases, refer to flowchart below for additional guidance Greater than 2 years old complete Donor Path suitability assessment section. - 1.5 Determine plan for attendance where appropriate in line with local strategic aims, this includes consideration for inclusion of organ donation in early end of life care planning
+Complete the Donor Path assessment pathway for referral of any age as per SOP5003. - 1.2 Determine a plan for attendance where appropriate in line with the Infant and Paediatric Notification Practice (iPNP).
+This includes consideration for inclusion of the option of organ and / or tissue donation as part of end-of-life care planning.
+See Appendix 2 for more information. - 1.3 Ensure that information collected during notification / referral includes all relevant required information.
+Ensure that you have access to Donor Path and FRM5510 - 1.4 All infants > 37 weeks corrected gestational age (CGA) /post term should be considered for organ donation. - 1.5 Less than 2 years of age complete FRM5510 in all cases, refer to flowchart below for additional guidance Greater than 2 years old complete Donor Path suitability assessment section.